DragnaCarta/Curse-of-Strahd-Reloaded/Appendices/Amber Shards.md

 > [!info]+ **The Magic of the Shards**
 > A player who scrutinizes an amber shard with a *detect magic* spell discerns tinges of abjuration magic.
 A player who attempts to identify a shard with an *identify* spell learns that it was once a part of a larger framework meant to contain or imprison some entity or creature, and that it still retains some arcane link to the original container.

+> [!info]+ **Why Amber?**
+> A player who succeeds on a DC 15 Intelligence (Arcana) check recalls that amber has a unique magical property: it is a magical “insulator," and cannot be damaged or crossed by any kind of energy, be it magical or divine.
+On a result of 20 or more, the player further recalls that magical energies can pass through amber only very slowly, on a timescale of years to decades.

 # Stage One
 In this stage, the player is a mere possessor of the amber shard, likely unaware of the true power it offers.